-Tomato, kale, chard, spinach with pappardelle pasta.
+Tomato, kale, chard, and spinach with pappardelle pasta.
 A dish packed with healthy vegetables.

-As the week progresses so are the vegetables in my refrigerator.
+As the week progresses, so do the vegetables in my refrigerator.
 It was time to use what I had left from my last shopping trip.

 The health benefits of kale

-Most importantly, kale is high in vitamin A, K, C, B6, calcium, potassium, and magnesium.
+- Most importantly, kale is high in vitamins A, K, C, B6, calcium, potassium, and magnesium.

-Contains very little fat, as well as low calories, content thus very healthy for you.
+- Contains very little fat and low calories, thus very healthy for you.

 The health benefits of tomato

-Tomatoes are as well a major dietary source of the antioxidant lycopene, vitamin C, potassium, folate, and vitamin K.
+Tomatoes are also a primary dietary source of the antioxidant lycopene, vitamin C, potassium, folate, and vitamin K.

-There are so many tomatoes varieties on the market: Green tomatoes, cherry tomatoes, plum tomatoes, heirloom tomatoes the list will go on and on.
+There are so many tomato varieties on the market: Green tomatoes, cherry tomatoes, plum tomatoes, and heirloom tomatoes.
+The list will go on and on.

-I really enjoyed it warm, but at room temperature or a bit cooler, is perfect too.
-It can also be made ahead of time and warmed up at the last minute.
+I enjoyed it warm, but at room temperature or a bit cooler, is perfect too.
+It can also be made beforehand and warmed up at the last minute.

-A great dinner for the whole family full of savory flavors, and as a mom you know your kids will eat healthy.
+A great dinner for the whole family, full of savory flavors, and as a mom, you know your kids will eat healthily.